powerflo/files_autorename/README.md

 `pattern:replacement`

  The pattern is a regular expression to match the original file name.
-You can learn more and test your regex patterns at: https://regex101.com
+You can learn more and test your regex patterns at [regex101.com](https://regex101.com)

 ### Example Rules

 #### Rename a file
 Rename `Entgeltabrechnung_Januar_2022.pdf` to `2022-01_Entgeltabrechnung.pdf`: